 TCO — Total Cost of Ownership

-Total cost of ownership, or TCO is a complex topic of discussion.
-Procurement tries to estimate the total cost of owning or operating a product, equipment or service as long as it is meeting our intended fit for use or fit for purpose needs.
-We need to consider product life cycle costs and disposal or remediation costs over several years where many of the variable costs are unknown or may be out of our direct control – legislated requirements for example.
+Proactive procurement professionals try to estimate the total cost of owning or operating a product, equipment or services, It can be a complex computation, taking into account product life cycle costs and disposal or remediation costs over several years where many of the variable costs are unknown or may be out of our direct control – legislated requirements for example.

 What should be included or excluded in the cost estimates from a procurement perspective?
 What are internalized costs versus externalized costs?
 How do cost and volume fluctuations affect a business case?
 How does the TCO affect our behaviour and reward systems?

 An organization may encourage autonomous decision-making in its reporting structure which invites a dilemma over lowest cost versus best value.
-Can an understanding of TCO remove the subjectivity in these decisions?
+Can an understanding of TCO remove the subjectivity or bias in these decisions?

-This eSeminar will use case studies to address the issues in a TCO analysis and provide quantitative tools for procurement staff to evaluate options and make business recommendations based on objective evaluations.
+This Webinar will use case studies to examine the TCO analysis in various procurement contexts, and provide quantitative tools for procurement staff to evaluate options and make business recommendations based on objective cost assessments.

-- Review the key issues which affect TCO
+- Review the key issues which affect TCO, services and construction

 - Examine internalized versus externalized costs